-1. SVID will post the completed 2022 MS4 Annual Report Submittal on its website by May 31, 2023.
+1. SVID will post the completed 2023 Annual Report Submittal on its website by May 31, 2024.

-2. SVID shall post the latest updated version of the district's SWMP and 2023 Plan on both its old and new website by May 31, 2023.
-Once the old district website is no longer active, the district's SWMP and 2023 Plan will only be available on the new website.
+SVID shall post the latest updated version of the District's SWMP and 2023 Plan on its new website by May 31, 2024.

-SVID will assess any comments, feedback, and/or suggestions made by the community regarding the "Stormwater Information and Resources" content on the district's website and its SWMP.
+SVID will assess any comments, feedback, and/or suggestions made by the community regarding the SWMP resources posted on the District's website.
 Additionally, SVID will provide timely responses to any public record requests.